stonepros/stone/doc/rados/operations/stretch-mode.rst

 You must create your own CRUSH rule which provides 2 copies in each site, and you must use 4 total copies with 2 in each site.
-If you have existing pools with non-default size/min_size, Ceph will object when you attempt to enable stretch mode.
+If you have existing pools with non-default size/min_size, Stone will object when you attempt to enable stretch mode.

 Because it runs with ``min_size 1`` when degraded, you should only use stretch